Erechtheion: History

-The building accounts for the classical Erechtheion from 409–404 BC have survived allowing an unusually secure dating of the construction of the temple.
+The building accounts for the classical Erechtheion from 409–404 BC have survived, allowing an unusually secure dating of the construction of the temple.
 Nevertheless, the question remains of when the building project was inaugurated.
-There is no primary evidence for when construction began which is conjectured to be either the 430s, or 421 during the Peace of Nikias.
-The latter is broadly the consensus view, the rationale being that this lull in the long Peloponnesian war would have been the most convenient time to begin a major construction project and that there was a likely hiatus in building during the Sicilian disaster of 413.
+There is no primary evidence for when construction began; it is conjectured to be either the 430s or in 421 during the Peace of Nikias.
+The latter is broadly the consensus view, the rationale being that this lull in the long Peloponnesian War would have been the most convenient time to begin a major construction project and that there was a likely hiatus in building during the Sicilian disaster of 413.
 Alternatively, dates as early as the mid-430s and as late as 412 have been put forward.
-Work seems to have ended in 406–405 and the last accounts were from 405–404 though some mouldings were never finished and some of the bosses of some stone blocks were not chiselled off.
+Work seems to have ended in 406–405, and the last accounts were from 405–404, though some mouldings were never finished and some of the bosses of some stone blocks were not chiselled off.

 The names of the architect-overseers (episkopos), Philokles and Archilochos, have come down to us.
 They worked on the site after 409.
 But the identity of the architect (architecton) is unknown.
-Several candidates have been suggested; namely, Mnesikles, Kallikrates and Iktinos.
+Several candidates have been suggested; namely, Mnesikles, Kallikrates, and Iktinos.

 The subsequent history of the building has been one of damage, restoration and change of use, which complicates the task of reconstructing the original structure.
-The first recorded fire that the classical building suffered was perhaps 377–376, a second more severe fire took hold sometime in 1st century BC or earlier followed by a campaign of repair.
-The Erechtheion along with the Parthenon suffered a further major destruction at some point in the 3rd or 4th century AD, whether this was due to Herulian or Visigoth attack or a natural disaster is unclear.
-After which, Julian the Apostate undertook the reconstruction of the Parthenon as a pagan temple in circa AD 361 and 363, at which point the Parthenon was the only attested site of the cult of Athena on the Acropolis, implying that the Erechtheion had been abandoned.
+The first recorded fire that the classical building suffered was perhaps 377–376, a second more severe fire took hold sometime in 1st century BCE or earlier followed by a campaign of repair.
+The Erechtheion along with the Parthenon suffered a further major destruction at some point in the 3rd or 4th century CE; whether this was due to Herulian or Visigoth attack or a natural disaster is unclear.
+Julian the Apostate undertook the reconstruction of the Parthenon as a pagan temple in circa 361 and 363, at which point the Parthenon was the only attested site of the cult of Athena on the Acropolis, implying that the Erechtheion had been abandoned.